klin059/Auckland_traffic_analysis/README.md

 - test R-squared: 97.08%
 - out-of-bag R-squared: 96.73

 The results show an excellent model fit.
 The out-of-bag R-squared value is just slightly lower than the R-squared of the test set, indicates that the testing set is a good generalization of the training set.
 The rmse values may seem quite high at the first sight given the high R-squared values, but note that the standard deviation of ADT values is 13596 so a test rmse of 2362 is actually quite good.
-An analysis on the relationship between rmse and ADT would helps us understand if the model's performance (to do).

-### To do:
-- fix random seed
-- profile the testing set
-- display the averaged prediction error for different traffic management level
-- display feature importance

-## Partial dependent plot
+### Partial dependent plot
-[Partial dependent plot](https://christophm.github.io/interpretable-ml-book/pdp.html) depicts the average effects of one or more features to the predicted value of interest.
-We apply Partial dependent plot to see how the traffic volume changes over time.
+The model can be used to provide useful insights.
+One way to do so is to plot the [partial dependent plot](https://christophm.github.io/interpretable-ml-book/pdp.html).
+Partial dependent plot depicts the average effects of one or more features to the predicted value of interest.

+As an example, We use partial dependent plot to show how the traffic volume changes over time.

 ![](images/pdp_plot.png)

 From the plot, we can see the rate of increase in ADT is the highest during 2013 to 2015.
-During the same period there is also an rapid increase in the standard deviaiton (shaded area).
+During the same period there is also an rapid increase in the standard deviaiton (shaded area) of ADT.

-### To do:
-- show cluster pdp plot

-## Summary
-Work in progress...
+### Back-testing and finding abnormal traffic changes
+We apply back-testing validation to see how well the predictive model works for forecasting.
+Using expanding-window back-testing with data after 2017 as the test set and with time steps of 2 months leads to an averaged validation R-squared score of 86.86%.
+The validation score varies from 75% to 94%.
+One reason for the variations of the validation scores could be the change of road infrastructures.
+There were 3318 [infrastructure projects](https://data-atgis.opendata.arcgis.com/datasets/at-infrastructure-projects) in Auckland between 2017 and 2019.
+Adding data of the infrastructure projects could potentially improve the back-testing score.
+Unfortunately, I do not have the domain knowledge of the data and the coordinate details are not available in tabular form so the data is not used.

+Since the (shuffled-testing) model has an excellent fit, we can use the model to identify abnormal traffic changes i.e. if there is a large difference between the forcasted value and the actual observation, then there could be some kind of external factors that are changing the traffic volume.
+An example is illustrated in [7_Finding_abnormal_behaviours.ipynb](https://github.com/klin059/Auckland_traffic_analysis/blob/master/7_Finding_abnormal_behaviours.ipynb).